BBC Logo

 BBC Logo 1971

-For more than 20 years, the company would not pay much attention to rebranding.
+For over 20 years, the company has not paid much attention to rebranding.
 It wasn’t until 1971 that the logo would be slightly modified.
 The black blocks where the acronym is placed would acquire rounded edges.
 The distance between them is somewhat increased.
-The late eighties – early nineties – a time when every company’s image began to have a huge impact on its popularity and, therefore, on consumer interest growth.
-This required the creation of programs under its brand, which allowed viewers to be sure that they were watching a program produced by the BBC and not a fake one.
-Despite the appearance of a new logo in 1988, this version would remain in use until 1992.
+The late eighties – early nineties – were when every company’s image greatly impacted its popularity and consumer interest growth.
+This required the creation of programs under its brand, which allowed viewers to be sure they were watching a program produced by the BBC, not a fake one.
+Despite a new logo in 1988, this version would remain in use until 1992.

 1988 – 1998